Rajesh Roshan: Plagiarism claims

-Rajesh Roshan has often been accused of plagiarism; journalist Karan Thapar talks of at least 39 "copied tunes".
+Rajesh Roshan has often been accused of plagiarism; veteran journalist Karan Thapar talks of at least 39 copied tunes.
 Indian music critic Karthik Srinivasan, on his website ItwoFS, which tracks plagiarism in the Indian film music industry, lists 41 such tunes.
-These include some of Roshan's best-known titles, such as "Jab Koi Baat Bigad Jaye" (Jurm, 1990) being inspired by "Hear The Whistle Blow A Hundred Miles" from Lester Flatt and Earl Scruggs (released in 1967) and "Aye Dil Laya Hai Bahaar" (Kya Kehna, 2000) inspired by Neil Sedaka's 1959 hit single "Oh!
+These include some of Roshan's best-known titles, such as "Jab Koi Baat Bigad Jaye" (Jurm, 1990) being inspired by "Hear The Whistle Blow A Hundred Miles" from Lester Flatt and Earl Scruggs (released in 1967) and "Aye Dil Laya Hai Bahaar" (Kya Kehna, 2000) inspired by Neil Sedaka's 1959 single "Oh!
 Carol".

-In 2008, the Bombay High Court obligated the Roshan brothers to pay up to Rs 2 crore to music composer Ram Sampath following his accusations of their movie Krazzy 4, produced by Rakesh and having Rajesh as music director, containing Sampath's plagiarized music score.
+In 2008, the Bombay High Court obligated the Roshan brothers to pay up to ₹2 crore to music composer Ram Sampath following his accusations of their film Krazzy 4, produced by Rakesh and having Rajesh as music director, containing Sampath's plagiarised music score.